SaraPetre/u07-Group-Project-systemutveckling_DevOps/readme.md

 ## Python script
 We use prometheus_client and requests library
+Check the main.py-file in the functions that you use the same authentication as we or change in the main-file next to "auth".
+We have set username to "admin" and same for password.
 To start the server, run the script.
 - python3 main.py
 - Now you can go to localhost:8000/metrics to see what data has been scraped.